Database — PostgREST

 syncing, since running the same upsert twice is safe — it’s idempotent).
 Note

-that update and delete take a filter block to choose which rows they affect.
+limit) to choose which rows they affect.

 // A partial model for updates — only the columns you want to change: